nafeeur10/Problem-Solving/Articles/MonotonicStack.md

 ```

 2nd Step:
-Take 1 and push int Stack
+Take 1 and push into Stack

 ```
 List